Modelling Realistic Multi-layer devices for superconducting quantum electronic circuits

+Superconducting quantum computing circuits require Josephson junctions with small critical currents, of the order of 10 to 100 nA, and CPRs as close as possible to a sinusoid in order to obtain non-linear energy levels with high anharmonicity\cite{nanobridgequbits}.
+For SFQs the constrain of low critical currents is lifted but the shape of the CPR still plays a crucial role in the generation of the pulses \cite{RSFQ}.
+Moreover, to stay within the Josephson effect, the dimensions of the bridge should be less than 3 times the coherence length \cite{RevGol2004}.
+For these reasons, different layouts have been numerically investigated as shown in Fig. \ref{fig:designnano1}, also taking into account realistically rounded edges that can come for an eventual etching process \cite{collins}, the lateral dimension W of the nano-bridge was chosen to be $W=0.5\xi$ and $L=2\xi$ for all the simulated devices.
+We calculated the current-phase relationship (CPR) for the following use-case scenarios: \begin{itemize} \item Planar junctions with rectangular and rounded cross-sections \item Variable Thickness Nanobridge SS'S Junctions (VTB) with rectangular and rounded cross-sections \end{itemize} These devices are illustrated in Fig.\ref{fig:designnano1}.
+The simulation results are presented in Fig.\ref{fig:simulationCPR1}, where we demonstrate how the rounded edges reduce the critical current in the junction, even after normalizing for the reduced cross-section.
+Additionally, in the case of the planar junction, the rounded edges slightly shift the maximum of the CPR to the left.
+This occurs because a reduced cross-section weakens the connection between the electrodes while maintaining the $L/\xi$ ratio, bringing the junction closer to the ideal case described by the one-dimensional Usadel equations, known as the KO-1 model \cite{KUPRIYANOV1981}, which is also shown in the figure.
 Compared to the KO-1 model, the CPR exhibits lower values and increased skewness, which can be attributed to the reduction of the energy gap in the bridge area relative to the bulk electrodes, as illustrated in the inset.
 This reduction does not occur in the KO-1 model, where only the bridge is simulated with the assumption that the energy gap at its boundaries matches the bulk value.